Introduction: Samuel Whysong is known as a Bedford County, Pennsylvania gunsmith from a map in the 1877 county atlas, and from the 1877 tax roll.

 1875: Samuel "Wysong" of Pavia began receiving a military pension of $8.00 per month on August 2, 1875 (Certificate 100,231).

-1877: The 1953 edition of Gluckman's "American Gun Makers" puts Samuel Whysong in Pavia (which is in Union Township, Bedford County) in 1877.
+1877: The 1953 edition of the book "American Gun Makers" puts Samuel Whysong in Pavia (which is in Union Township, Bedford County) in 1877.
 In my opinion, he lived out in the country and had a Pavia-based post office address.

 1877: The following image is from the Union Township map in the 1877 book "County Atlas of Bedford Pennsylvania".
 It identifies the residence of S. Whysong and a nearby gunsmith shop in the Rock Island District portion of Union Township.
 The approximate location of the gun shop is 40.276545, -78.591164.

-1877: According to Kauffman's 1960 book "The Pennsylvania - Kentucky Rifle", Samuel Wysong is identified as a gunsmith in the 1877 tax roll of Union Township, Bedford County, and once made a gun with a barrel that was 48 inches long.
+1877: According to Kauffman's 1960 book "The Pennsylvania - Kentucky Rifle", Samuel Wysong is identified as a gunsmith in the 1877 tax roll of Union Township, Bedford County.

 1878-1879: In the 1878-1879 edition of "Farquhar's Official Directory of Bedford County, Pennsylvania" Samuel Whysong is identified as a wheelwright in Pavia.
-The reference to Pavia may mean that he was serviced by the Pavia Post Office.
+The reference to Pavia probably just means that he was serviced by the Pavia Post Office.

 1884: The following excerpt from the Union Township section of the 1884 book "History of Bedford, Somerset and Fulton Counties, Pennsylvania" places the Civil War Soldier Samuel Whysong in Union Township, Bedford County.